cfiorelli/proteinslideshow/README.md

 ## License

 This project is provided as-is for personal and educational use.
 Consult the RCSB PDB [terms of use](https://www.rcsb.org/pages/policies) if you plan to deploy publicly.

+## Release notes & sharing

+- Release v1.1: Improved interaction highlighting and UX — selected residues that have predicted chemical interactions now retain the interaction highlight when selected.
+Helper text and page title were clarified for easier discovery.

+Suggested steps to go live and share:

+1. Confirm the site at the GitHub Pages URL (https://cfiorelli.github.io/proteinslideshow/) is rendering as expected (title, favicon, and helper text visible).
+2. Add a short blurb to your homepage linking to the demo and a screenshot or GIF of the interaction analysis in action.
+3. Share on LinkedIn with a concise summary; suggested copy:
+	"Just published an interactive Protein Side‑chain Interaction Explorer — explore residue proximity and predicted chemical contacts directly in the browser.
+Built with NGL and RCSB PDB data.
+Try it: https://cfiorelli.github.io/proteinslideshow/"
+4. Optionally pin the repo or add a README screenshot to increase discoverability.

+If you'd like, I can prepare a short GIF and an Open Graph image for social sharing as a follow-up.